ZimCodes/Zeiver/README.md

 ***-i, --input-file***

+Read URLs from a local or external file

 Read URLs from a file to be sent to the Scraper. *Each line represents a URL to an OD.

 Ex: `zeiver -i "./dir/urls.txt"`

 ***--input-record***
+Read URLs from a file containing file paths and create a stats file.

 Read URLs from an input file which contains links to other files and create a stats file based on the results.
 This option is for those who have a file filled with random unorganized links to a bunch of other files and want to take advantage of Zeiver's
 *Recorder* module.

 *Each line represents a URL to a file. **Activates Recorder**.
 Valid with `--verbose`, `--output`, `--output-record`, `--no-stats-list`.